 A Newsletter Campaign

 Newsletters can also be used as a direct response vehicle for generating leads.
 Law firms or attorneys can send periodic updates on what’s happening in the legal industry, along with special offers or coupons to encourage them to contact you with questions or requests for further information.
-Some firms choose to use a monthly newsletter as their primary method for communicating directly with existing clients and prospects alike.
+Some firms use a monthly newsletter as their primary method for communicating directly with existing clients and prospects.
 These newsletters include articles about specific practice areas, such as divorce, accidents, or bankruptcy, and general tips on handling legal issues.

 The blog subscription campaign is one of the most successful email marketing campaigns that a law firm or attorney can use.
 This is because it allows you to create an email list of people who have shown an interest in your brand by signing up for your blog.
 The key to a successful blog subscription campaign is sending these subscribers targeted content that gives them value.
 The goal should be to get your readers to return to your website, purchase, or contact you with a legal matter.